DSpeichert/netbootd/README.md

   -i, --interface string      interface to listen on, e.g. eth0 (DHCP) -m, --manifests string      load manifests from directory
-      --root string           if not given as an absolute path, a mount's path.localDir is relative to this directory
+      --root string           if not given as an absolute path, a mount's path.localDir is relative to this directory -s, --syslog-port int       Syslog port to listen on (default 514)

 Global Flags:
   -d, --debug                    enable debug logging